Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Modular Arithmetic Problems/B _ Modular Division.md

 Xi = (x′+i⋅m′) (mod m)for i = 0 .... g−1

 Summarizing, we can say that the number of solutions of the linear congruence equation is equal to either g = gcd(a,n) or to zero.

+### Solution with the Extended Euclidean Algorithm

+We can rewrite the linear congruence to the following Diophantine equation:

+a⋅x + n⋅k = b, where x and k are unknown integers.

+The method of solving this equation is described in the corresponding article Linear Diophantine equations and it consists of applying the Extended Euclidean Algorithm.